-Thanks to random sampling error, the fatality rates in our sample don’t exactly equal the rates in the population.
+Thanks to random sampling error, our sample’s fatality rates don’t exactly equal the population’s rates.
 If the population rates are equal, we’d likely still see differences in our sample.
 So, the question becomes, after factoring in sampling error, are the fatality rates in our sample different enough to conclude that they’re different in the population?
-In other words, we want to be confident that the observed differences aren’t just random fluctuations in the sample instead of a relationship in the population.
+In other words, we want to be confident that the observed differences represent a relationship in the population rather than merely random fluctuations in the sample.
 That’s where Pearson’s chi-squared test for independence comes in!

 The two hypotheses for the chi-squared test of independence are the following: